The Celestial Toymaker: Plot

-An alien intelligence has invaded the TARDIS and rendered the First Doctor invisible, leaving Dodo and Steven incredulous.
-They step outside into a strange realm where the Doctor reappears.
-They have come to the realm of the Toymaker, an eternal being of infinite power who sets games and traps for the unwary so that they become his playthings.
-The Doctor and the Toymaker have faced each other before, and the Toymaker abducts his old adversary to another place.
-The Doctor appears in the Toymaker's study, where he is given the Trilogic game, a ten-piece puzzle (similar to the Tower of Hanoi) whose pieces must all be moved and remounted in a 1023-move sequence.
+The First Doctor and his travelling companions, Steven Taylor and Dodo Chaplet, arrive in the realm of the Toymaker, an eternal being of infinite power who sets games and traps for the unwary to become his playthings.
+The Toymaker abducts the Doctor, whom he has faced before, to his study.
+The Doctor is given the Trilogic Game, a ten-piece puzzle whose pieces must all be moved and remounted in a 1,023-move sequence.

-Steven and Dodo face different challenges.
-The first are two clowns, Joey and Clara, full of childish tricks and a dangerous game of blind man's bluff.
-The clowns are made to replay the game when it is clear they are cheating, and the second time round Joey loses his footing on an obstacle course and the challengers are transformed into twisted dolls on the floor.
-Steven and Dodo then venture down a corridor into another chamber with three chairs and a challenge from living playing cards, the King and Queen of Hearts, along with a Knave and a Joker.
-An adjoining room has a further four chairs, and Steven deduces that six of the seven chairs are deadly to sit on.
-Seven mannequins are provided to be used for testing on the chairs.
-The King and Queen play alongside them, and some of the mannequins are destroyed as seats are proven unsafe and eliminated.
-Dodo is nearly killed by a chair that almost freezes her into ice before Steven helps her stand up.
+While the Doctor plays the Trilogic Game, Steven and Dodo face different challenges.
+The first is a game of blind man's buff against two clowns, who are caught cheating and turned into dolls after playing again and losing.
+Steven and Dodo enter a chamber with seven chairs and a challenge from living playing cards, the King and Queen of Hearts.
+Steven deduces that six of the chairs are deadly to sit on; Dodo is nearly killed by one that almost freezes her before Steven helps her stand.
 The King and Queen are trapped when they sit in a chair which folds in on them.